euroscipy/euroscipy_proceedings/papers/bastian_venthur/venthur.rst

 available.
 The task for the competition was to use the training data and its labels to predict the 100 labels of the test data.
 Since the competition is over, we also had the true labels for the test data, so we could calculate and compare the accuracy of our results.
+For this experiment our classification accuracy was 92% which is comparable with the winners of the competition whose accuracy was: 91%, 87%, and 86%.

 The second data set uses Electroencephalography (EEG) recordings, provided by the Wadsworth Center, NYS Department of Health, USA.
 The data were acquired